Azure/Azure-Sentinel/Sample Data/README.md

 ### Schema

-The schema, imilar to post-ingestion logs can be exported from log analytics using the Export option in the query window.
+The schema, similar to post-ingestion logs can be exported from log analytics using the Export option in the query window.
 The exported file is a csv file.
 This is import to understand the schema of the table that the logs are ingested in.

 ## Log Extraction Guidance